This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Solid Waste Management”.

-3. The number of functional components of solid waste management are:
+3. The number of functional components of solid waste management is:

 Explanation: The six functional components in order are waste generation (identification of waste), onsite handling & storage (at site of waste), waste collection (collecting from different sources), waste transfer (local to regional site), waste processing (sorting of reusable/recyclable) and disposal (at landfills/waste to energy).